girardmatthew/KittyArmAngleKinect/README.md

-# Azure Kinect Body Tracking Simple3dViewer Sample
+# Kitty Speech Body Tracking with Microsoft Simple 3d Viewer Sample

 ## Introduction

-The Azure Kinect Body Tracking Simple3dViewer sample creates a 3d window that visualizes all the information provided by the body tracking SDK.
+The Kitty Speech Body Tracking with Microsoft Simple 3d Viewer creates a 3d window using Azure Body Tracking SDK that takes vocal commands to determine which body parts to visualize and tracks all the information.

 ## Usage Info